 Lake Morehurehu is a dune lake situated 1599711E, 6166691N and is 36.3 ha in area.
 Depth is c.
 14 m.
+It is situated on Lower Quaternary sand dunes, formed by a stream system impounded by dunes.
 The catchment is all plantation pine trees, with a zone of manuka/hakea scrub between the lake and pines.
+The mature trees have been recently harvested and replanted for a second crop.

-There are 3 inlets streams entering the south-west, north-west and south-eastern arms of this lake, with the outlet flowing through a wetland at the south-eastern end of the lake into Great Exhibition Bay (East Coast).
+There are 3 inlet streams entering the south-west, north-west and south-eastern arms of this lake, with the outlet flowing through a wetland at the south-eastern end of the lake into Great Exhibition Bay (East Coast).
 Wetlands are also associated with the inflow streams.
-Access is through private forestry roads (4-WD) through a locked gate and permission to cross Maoriowned land is required.
-There is a track leading to the lake on the peninsula, however access is steep and the track is loose sand, making all but light boat access difficult.
+Access is through private forestry roads (4-WD), is steep and the track is loose sand, making trailered boat access very difficult.

-Eleocharis sphacelata was present all around the lake with a diversity of other emergent species well represented, including E. acuta, Typha orientalis, Baumea articulata, B. teretifolia, B. juncea and B. arthrophylla.
-The emergent fringe was wide, from 10 to 30 m across, with E. sphacelata the deepest growing species (to 2.0 m).
+Eleocharis sphacelata was present all around the lake with a diversity of other emergent species well represented, including E. acuta, Typha orientalis, Machaerina articulata, M. teretifolia, M. juncea and M. arthrophylla.
+The emergent fringe was wide, from 10 to 30 m across, with E. sphacelata the deepest growing species (to 1.75 m).
+Additional emergent species recorded in 2013 were M. rubiginosa and Isachne globosa.

-Wetlands contained all of the emergent species, but also flax (Phormium tenax), swamp coprosma (Coprosma tenuicaulis), manuka (Leptospermum scoparium), swamp kiokio (Blechnum novaezelandiae) and areas of bog vegetation with the regionally significant wire rush (Empodisma minus) and umbrella fern (Gleichenia dicarpa).
-Several plants of nationally threatened status were present with Drosera pygmaea noted in a lake-shore turf, Todea barbara on lake shore banks, and Dianella haematica in a marginal wetland.
+Wetlands contained all of the emergent species, but also flax (Phormium tenax), swamp coprosma (Coprosma tenuicaulis), manuka (Leptospermum scoparium), swamp kiokio (Blechnum novaezelandiae) and areas of bog vegetation with the regionally significant wire rush (Empodisma robustum) and umbrella fern (Gleichenia dicarpa).
+Several plants of nationally threatened status were present with Drosera pygmaea noted in a lake-shore turf and Todea barbara on lake shore banks.